 Merchants who receive a chargeback for a transaction placed with a Mastercard card may encounter reason code 4871, which indicates an improperly authorized transaction that the cardholder does not believe they should be responsible for paying.
 The actual underlying cause of this chargeback may be true fraud, friendly fraud, or merchant error.
 Merchants who believe they have received an invalid chargeback under reason code 4871 may be able to represent the transaction and reverse the chargeback with the right compelling evidence.

 The EMV chip standard was designed to prevent fraud in card-present environments.
 One of the ways it does this is by requiring PIN validation prior to authorizing a transaction.
+PIN authentication has become standard for credit card transactions in many countries.
 When this validation is not performed, it leaves the merchant liable for chargebacks under the liability shift mandate.

 If a deceptive customer convinces a merchant to bypass the PIN requirement, they can later go and file a friendly fraud chargeback even though they were using their own card.